GameMakerFactory/PlatformerGame/README.md

 This is how you add ur changes to GIT:
 Note:Install GitHub desktop in ur computer and GitBash automatically gets installed

--right click the folder in which ur project is stored and open it with git bash Basic Commands you need to know
+Basic Commands you need to know
 -$git init //Initialize Local Git Repossitary
 -$git add //Add files to index